About the BTHA

 4. I/We understand that a successful prosecution under appropriate toy safety legislation will be regarded by the Association as a breach of this code.

 5. I/We declare that I/We will apply appropriate ethical standards in the factories used for the manufacture of my/our toy products and that I/we shall not do anything that would bring the Association into disrepute.
-I/We declare that I/we comply with the principles contained in the Ethical Toy Program (formerly ICTI Care) Code of Business Practices.
-It is my/our intention in relation to toy products to have those products manufactured by factories that are in the Ethical Toy Program Process* — or by factories that meet the requirements of i) another recognised social compliance organisation or ii) another code of an equivalent or greater standard.
+I/We declare that I/we comply with the principles contained in the Ethical Supply Chain Program (formerly known as Ethical Toy Program and ICTI Care Code of Business Practices).
+It is my/our intention in relation to toy products to have those products manufactured by factories that are in the Ethical Supply Chain Program* — or by factories that meet the requirements of i) another recognised social compliance organisation or ii) another code of an equivalent or greater standard.

 6. I/We declare that I/we do not manufacture or market toy or hobby products that are counterfeit or otherwise infringe the proprietary rights of others.
 I/we understand that a judgment against me/us resulting from a claim, whether brought privately or otherwise, for copyright, design right or trade mark infringement may lead to the withdrawal of product from the market, will be regarded by the Association as a breach of this code.